BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Google/README.md

 ## Sample

-Sample bot, showing examples of Google specific functionality using the current preview is available [here](https://github.com/BotBuilderCommunity/botbuilder-community-dotnet/tree/feature/google-adapter-refactor/samples/Google%20Adapter%20Sample).
+A Sample bot with examples of specific functionality for the legacy Actions SDK and DialogFLow (such as sending cards, lists etc.) is available [here](https://github.com/BotBuilderCommunity/botbuilder-community-dotnet/samples/Google%20Adapter%20Sample).

 ## Usage